adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 - addresses that are directly reachable
 - and the rest.

 By **directly reachable** we mean the destination is on the same network as your device.
 No routing is involved here.
-The network switch will properly forward the packet to the destination using ARP.
+Your device will use ARP to find the MAC address of the destination and send the packet directly to it.

 For any other destination, the packet will be sent to a router.